 How to book

 There are a number of ways to book the apartment.
-You can book direct on their website, through AirBnB, Expedia and Sawdays.
+You can book direct on their website, through AirBnB or Expedia.
 Prices start from £200 a night.
 If you book after reading my review, mention my name and they will throw in a bottle of bubbly!